 You can attend events and committee meetings in your ward to find out local information and how local priorities are being addressed.
 View agendas and minutes from Huntington and New Earswick Ward Committee meetings.

-In Huntington and New Earswick Ward the priorities for 2015 to 2016 were:
+In Huntington and New Earswick Ward the priorities for 2018 to 2019 are: